 5b.
 What features iFeature has?

 5c.
 How we adopted it for our need?

-Dr. Karnam Vasudeva Rao is presently working as Senior Scientist-Data Science, at Monsanto (Subsidiary of Bayer), Bengaluru, India since 2009.
+Dr. Karnam Vasudeva Rao is presently working as Senior Scientist-Data Science, Bayer, Bengaluru, India since 2009.
 Prior to this Vasu has pursued his PhD from Max-Planck Institute For Biochemistry, Munich, Germany.
 He has enormous experience working in research organizations in India and abroad.
 He is involved in developing data science products in his organization and in mentoring budding Data Scientists within and outside the organization.